 The preparation of these consolidated and combined financial statements in conformity with generally accepted accounting principles in the United States of America ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
+Actual results could differ from those estimates.

 These combined financial statements for the periods prior to April 14, 2017 include an allocation of general and administrative expenses and interest expense to the Predecessor from iStar.
 General and administrative expenses include certain iStar corporate functions, including executive oversight, treasury, finance, human resources, tax compliance and planning, internal audit, financial reporting, information technology and investor relations.
 General and administrative expenses, including stock based compensation, represent a pro rata allocation of costs from iStar's net lease and corporate business segments based on our average net assets as a percentage of iStar's average net assets.
-Interest expense was allocated to the Predecessor by calculating its average net assets as a percentage of the average net assets in iStar's net lease business segment (only for the number of days in the period in which the Predecessor did not have debt obligations outstanding-refer to Note 6).
+Interest expense was allocated to the Predecessor by calculating its average net assets as a percentage of the average net assets in iStar's net lease business segment and multiplying that percentage by the interest expense allocated to iStar's net lease business segment (only for the number of days in the period in which the Predecessor did not have debt obligations outstanding-refer to Note 6).
 The Company believes the allocation methodology for the general and administrative expense and interest expense is reasonable.
 Accordingly, the general and administrative expense allocation presented in our combined statements of operations for Predecessor periods does not necessarily reflect what our general and administrative expenses will be as a standalone public company for future reporting periods.
-In the opinion of management, the accompanying combined financial statements contain all adjustments consisting of normal recurring adjustments necessary for a fair statement of the resul
+In the opinion of management, the accompanying combined financial statements contain all adjustments consisting of normal recurring adjustments necessary for a fair statement of the results for the interim periods presented.
+Such operating results may not be indicative of the expected results for any other interim periods or the entire year.
+These unaudited consolidated and combined financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.